-- 1. Hold a PhD in Chemistry or a related area (or be close to completion), prior to taking up the appointment. - 2.
-Have expertise in synthetic organic chemistry, fluorine chemistry, PET radiochemistry (particularly the development of radiochemical methodology with fluorine-18) and asymmetric catalysis. - 3.
+- 1. Hold a PhD in Polymerization Catalysis or Polymer Chemistry or a related area (or be close to completion), prior to taking up the appointment. - 2.
+Have expertise in polymerization catalysis, polymer synthesis (for the preparation of oxygenated polymers including polyesters/carbonates/ethers).
+Have training in the synthesis of polymers using anaerobic techniques and methods. - 3.
+Have expertise in polymer characterization. - 4.
 Be able to demonstrate competence and success in the thesis research area (and postdoctoral work if appropriate), e.g. as judged by publications (or papers in press) in high quality peer reviewed journals.
-Evidence will be sought of a deep understanding of the applicant's previous fields of research and evidence of independent intellectual and practical contributions to previous research projects, as indicators that such attributes can be brought to bear on the present project. - 4.
-Be viewed as a motivated, enthusiastic, organised self-starter; one who can work with a minimum of supervision but at the same time extract the benefits of an excellent research environment. - 5.
-Have an excellent general knowledge of the subject areas through reading of the literature, online database searching, and attendance at seminars and conferences. - 6.
-Be willing to learn new techniques and apply them in an interdisciplinary research environment. - 7.
+Evidence will be sought of a deep understanding of the applicant's previous fields of research and evidence of independent intellectual and practical contributions to previous research projects, as indicators that such attributes can be brought to bear on the present project. - 5.
+Be viewed as a motivated, enthusiastic, organised self-starter; one who can work with a minimum of supervision but at the same time extract the benefits of an excellent research environment. - 6.
+Have an excellent general knowledge of related areas through reading of the literature, online database searching, and attendance at seminars and conferences. - 7.
+Be willing to learn new techniques and apply them in an interdisciplinary research environment.
 Be willing to participate in group journal clubs and workshops as a means to continuously improve technical and theoretical knowledge. - 8.
-Strong written and verbal communication skills in English, evidenced through high quality writing and presentations. - 9.
+Communicate well in English in writing and in oral and visual presentations. - 9.
 Be able to keep detailed laboratory records and report on progress at regular intervals. - 10.
-Show an ability to work supportively in a laboratory environment, and to supervise and educate junior co-workers and take part in joint projects through co-operation and the exchange of information, skills and reagents. - 11.
-Be willing to play a role in keeping the (radio)chemistry laboratory running by assuming a share of group responsibilities.
+Show an ability to work supportively in a laboratory environment, and to supervise and educate junior coworkers and take part in joint projects through co-operation and the exchange of information, skills and reagents. - 11.
+Be willing to play a role in keeping the laboratory running by assuming a share of group responsibilities.